Documentation Index

 Default action

-If the public IP of the client who wants to access the Control Plane is not allowed or denied by the rules registered in the IP Access Control List (ACL), access is filtered according to the default action.
+If the public IP of a client attempting to access the Control Plane is not explicitly allowed or denied by rules registered in the IP ACL, access is filtered according to the default action.

 IP ACL(Access Control List)

-You can set IP ACLs for the Kubernetes Control Plane based on public IP addresses.
+You can configure IP ACLs for the Kubernetes Control Plane based on public IP addresses.

 Example

-Case 1) Blocking all access to public IP and trying to access Kubernetes Control Plane only from VM instances in VPC
+Case 1: Blocking all access from public IPs and allowing access to the Kubernetes Control Plane only from VPC VM instances

-• No rules are registered in IP ACL.
+• Do not register any rules in the IP ACL.

-If set as above, all access using public IP is blocked.
-When accessing the Control Plane from the VM instance environment within the VPC network, the public IP is not used, and therefore it is not affected by IP ACLs.
+With this configuration, all access using public IPs is blocked.
+Access from VM instances within the VPC network does not use public IPs and is therefore not affected by the IP ACL.

-If set as above, access to 143.248.142.77 is denied, but access to the rest of the public IPs is allowed by default action.
+With this configuration, access from 143.248.142.77 is denied, while access from other public IPs is allowed according to the default action.